Total Media Count

 The document also noted that the budget allocations reserved during the formation of the draft law under the section "Media" in 2022-2023 will amount to 6 billion rubles. annually, and will be aimed at supporting the media.

-From now on, the Ministry of Digital Development will be engaged in the formation of the commission for the selection of competitive applications.
+From now on, the Ministry of Ministry of Digital Development will be engaged in the formation of the commission for the selection of competitive applications.
 All data on the competition will be published on the agency's website, including the timing, requirements for issuing an application and for documents for participation.

 The founders of the media - legal entities (except for state institutions), which produce, distribute and replicate socially significant television and radio programs, documentary television films, create and maintain Internet sites of social or educational significance, can apply for subsidies from the state budget.
 Subsidies are provided under the subprogram "Information Environment" of the state program "Information Society," the document says.